 This Mainframe will only work for 80 hours or 15 days, whichever is earlier.
 IBM does this to save their resources.

-Few years ago there used to be this system called Fandezhi Mainframe system.
+A few years ago there used to be this system called Fandezhi Mainframe system.
 It was totally free for anyone to use.
 However, it was only meant for experienced users.
 So, you were not allowed to use this system for learning mainframes or training anyone.
-This is how the login screen looked like:
+This is what the login screen looked like: